-We met initially at a friend’s themed 21st birthday party, where I was dressed as a baseball player and was unimpressed as Henry had decided to shun the fancy dress entirely.
-We met again at a New Year’s party a few years later and kept bumping into each other through friends until Henry built up the courage to ask me out.
-We went on our first date and at the restaurant the waitress forgot to take our food order for over an hour – we were so busy chatting we didn’t even notice until she came to apologise!
+We met initially at a friend’s themed 21st birthday party, where I was dressed as a baseball player.
+I was unimpressed as Henry had decided to shun the fancy dress entirely.
+Then we met again at a New Year’s party a few years later.
+We kept bumping into each other through friends until Henry built up the courage to ask me out.
+Henry and I went on our first date and at the restaurant, the waitress forgot to take our food order for over an hour.
+We were so busy chatting we didn’t even notice until she came to apologise!

 Tell us about the proposal…

 I’m a huge fan of Tudor history, and Henry decided to surprise me by taking me away to Thornberry Castle near Bristol, where Henry VIII and Anne Boleyn spent part of their honeymoon.
 He had prepared a picnic of my favourite foods, and managed to source a bottle of the same wine we had on our first date (with a little help from the restaurant).
 We had the picnic in the castle gardens and he gave me a handmade photo album filled with photos and memories of our relationship.
 When I got to the end and looked up he was down on one knee…

 His Mum had helped him pick the sapphire and diamond ring, and he had spoken to my dad beforehand too, so it wasn’t long before we were inundated with congratulatory phone calls from the family!

 I was keen to get married in the North East as I still think of it as home.
 We looked at a few venues in the area which were lovely, but didn’t leave us with the same breathlessness as Wynyard Hall did.
 It’s such an imposing and opulent place, and we felt its traditional grandeur really matched the occasion and what we wanted from the day.

 What is your favourite function space and why?